-At the close of 2022, the Sonnedix corporate structure included multiple entities in and 538 employees across Chile, the United States of America, France, Spain, Italy, Germany, Poland, Portugal the United Kingdom, and including employees of our trusted Japanese development partner, Sonnedix Japan K.K.
-Sonnedix had a total capacity of 8,776 MW of which 2,190 MW were operational/mechanically complete, 466 MW were under construction, and a further 6,120 MW were under development.
+At the close of 2023, the Sonnedix corporate structure included multiple entities in and 550 employees across Chile, the United States of America, France, Spain, Italy, Germany, Poland, Portugal the United Kingdom, and including employees of our trusted Japanese development partner, Sonnedix Japan K.K.
+Sonnedix had a total capacity of 10,480 MW of which 3,052MW were operational/mechanically complete, 1,215MW were under construction, and a further 6,213MW were under development.

-The majority of Sonnedix employees are office or project based, as a result the key risk area for modern slavery is within the procurement and supply chain activities undertaken through a limited number of global partners and suppliers.
+The majority of Sonnedix employees are office or project based, Sonnedix does not provide any manufacturing services or supply raw materials to manufacturers, we build and operate our plants with equipment, parts and services provided by third parties and.
+As a result, the key risk area for modern slavery is within the procurement and supply chain activities undertaken through a limited number of global partners, suppliers and service providers.